 Wet brain is the nickname for a condition known as Wernicke-Korsakoff syndrome.
 Wernicke-Korsakoff is a progressive degeneration of brain matter due to chronic alcohol abuse and more specifically a deficiency of Vitamin B1 (thiamine) deficiency.
 1-2% of the general US population suffers from wet brain.

 Wet brain is a combination of two conditions – Wernicke’s encephalopathy and Korsakoff’s psychosis.
-Wernicke’s encephalopathy is caused by lesions on the nervous system, specifically on thalamus and hypothalamus.
-Korsakoff’s psychosis are the permanent results of Wernicke’s encephalopathy and can include memory loss, confusion, and other cognitive problems.
+Wernicke’s encephalopathy is caused by lesions on the nervous system, specifically on the thalamus and hypothalamus.
+Korsakoff’s psychosis is the permanent result of Wernicke’s encephalopathy and can include memory loss, confusion, and other cognitive problems.
 The two conditions will steal memories and cognitive function from the sufferer until they’re a shell of their former self.

 Causes of Wet Brain